-In non-linear asymptotic coupling theory (NACT), we also account for coupling between modes that do not share the same radial order.
-In terms of traveling waves, this practice is equivalent to considering not only average structure, but also variations in material properties along the great cricle path joining a source and receiver.
-Equivalently, we can say that NACT allows us to "follow" the seismic waves as they dive into the Earth and emerge back at the surface (see the figure to the left).
+In non-linear asymptotic coupling theory (NACT, Li and Romanowicz, 1995), we also account for coupling between modes that do not share the same radial order.
+In terms of travelling waves, this practice is equivalent to considering not only average structure, but also variations in material properties along the great circle path joining a source and receiver.
+Equivalently, we can say that NACT allows us to "follow" the seismic waves as they dive into the Earth and emerge back at the surface (see the figure to the right).
 Because of this advantage, NACT makes possible waveform modeling of surface wave overtones as well as body waves.

 The Born ApproximationDuring the past few years, we have also been developing ways of implementing the full Born Approximation, and applying it to global and